-It’s Sunday in Barcelona and you’ve slept through that optimistic 10 AM alarm, sluggish with the realization you’ve spent days checking off the top ten from your trusty Lonely Planet Guide.
+It’s Sunday in Barcelona, and you’ve slept through your optimistic 10:00 am alarm.
+As you awake sluggishly, you quickly realize you’ve spent days checking off the top ten from your trusty Lonely Planet Guide.

 Is it really that bad to just eat and drink the day away at your own pace?

 The answer is a resounding ‘hell no!’
 Not on a Sunday in Barcelona!

 The city slows down on Sunday, so it’s wise to consider your many day trip options from Barcelona.

 My favourites usually include the seaside or the mountains.